d0sse/macFox-theme/README.md

 To start using MacFox, follow these steps:

-1. Go to the following url address about:config
+1. Go to the following url address `about:config`.
 2. Ensure the following properties are set to true:

     ```text